donlan2710/gRDA-Optimizer/README.md

 "Generalized Regularized Dual Averaging" is an optimizer that can learn a small sub-network during training, if one starts from an overparameterized dense network.

-Please consider to cite our paper:
+If you find our method useful, please consider to cite our paper:

 	@inproceedings{NEURIPS2020_a09e75c5,
 	author = {Chao, Shih-Kang and Wang, Zhanyu and Xing, Yue and Cheng, Guang}, booktitle = {Advances in Neural Information Processing Systems}, editor = {H. Larochelle and M. Ranzato and R. Hadsell and M. F. Balcan and H. Lin},